 Proposing New Programs

-Council Program Approval Process that is required of all member schools pursuing approval of new academic programs.
+Council Program Approval Process that is required of all member universities pursuing approval of new academic programs.

-IMPORTANT: A department may not advertise or recruit students for a program until it has successfully passed though all of the required internal and external review and approval processes.Back to the Top
+IMPORTANT: A department may not advertise or recruit students for a program until it has successfully passed through all of the required internal and external review and approval processes.
+(Reference Policy 02-50-020, Marketing New Programs)